KaylieGreen1607/products/medicines/web/copy/homepage.md

 PILs are based on the Summaries of Product Characteristics (SPCs) which are a description of a medicinal product’s properties and the conditions attached to its use.

+The information about a medicine will be updated when new evidence become available.
+This may mean that there are differences between the information in the pack and the information here.
+The most up-to-date information will be available on this site.

 You can use the A-Z list to find an active substance, or search for a medicine.

 ## PARs